 - athletic trainers

 Orthopedists treat a wide variety of musculoskeletal conditions.
-These conditions may be present from birth, or they may occur as a result of injury or age-related wear and tear.
+These conditions may be present from birth, or they may result from an injury or age-related wear and tear.

 Below are some of the most common conditions that an orthopedist may treat: